-Farmers for Soil Health is a new collaboration in partnership with the soy checkoff, Pork Checkoff and National Corn Growers Association to create a farmer-led cover crop program that advances the use of soil health practices, meets sustainability goals and improves farmer profitability.
+Farmers for Soil Health is a new collaboration in partnership with the soy checkoff, Pork Checkoff, National Corn Growers Association and American Soybean Association to create a farmer-led cover crop program that advances the use of soil health practices, meets sustainability goals and improves farmer profitability.

 Farmers for Soil Health will enable farmers to proactively drive sustainability improvements while gaining critical support from industry and supply chain partners.
 One way we can accomplish this is by increasing the number of cover crop acres in the U.S. Today, cover crops are only used on about 6% of U.S. cropland.1 Our goal is to improve soil health by encouraging farmers to expand their adoption of cover crops to 30 million acres by 2030.